 For example, pick your keys up, jingle them, and then sit and read a book.
 Another time in the day, open the front door and look at the weather, then shut the door and return to watching TV.

 Keep doing these things randomly when you’re not going anywhere because you’re gradually desensitizing your Pom to not see those “cues” as indicators you’re leaving.
-Once his nervousness fades, still does one thing each day to keep him calm.
+Once his nervousness fades, he still does one thing daily to keep him calm.

 When you do have to leave, here are the guidelines:

-- Don’t put your Pom in his designated space (playpen or enclosure with doggie gates) just before leaving.
+• Don’t put your Pom in his designated space (playpen or enclosure with doggie gates) just before leaving.
 He needs to enjoy his area without believing something “bad” will happen when he’s placed there.
 When you’re home, leave the gates open and encourage him to go inside to find fun toys and treats.
-20 minutes prior to leaving, put him in there and close the gate.
+Twenty minutes before leaving, put him in there and close the gate.

-- If you have time, spend 15-20 minutes playing with him outside.
+• Play with him outside for 15-20 minutes if you have time.
 (If it’s only 5 minutes, still do it).
-Running around in the yard or going for his morning walk will help him release energy so he’s more likely to rest/nap when you’re gone.
+Running around in the yard or going for his morning walk will help him release energy, so he’s more likely to rest/nap when you’re gone.
 This helps thwart the dog equivalent of cabin fever.

-- Never shower your Pom with hugs and kisses and promise you’ll return.
-It’s natural to desire this but it tells him you’ll be gone for a substantial period.
+• Never shower your Pom with hugs and kisses; promise you’ll return.
+It’s natural to desire this, but it tells him you’ll be gone for a substantial period.
 Instead, lavish your affections on him 20-30 minutes before you leave.
 When you’re ready to go, be matter-of-fact.
 If he seems nervous as you exit, don’t come in to comfort him.
-The training to come will build his independence skills and you’ll only counteract them if you come back in to comfort him.
+The training to come will build his independence skills, and you’ll only counteract them if you come back in to comfort him.

 Properly Setting Up His Space

-If somebody put you in a small room with nothing to do, you’ll likely also experience separation anxiety.
+If somebody puts you in a small room with nothing to do, you’ll likely also experience separation anxiety.
 These tips will ensure he’s safe, keep him occupied, fed, and soothed:

 Items To Keep In His Area:

 Toys – It’s CRITICAL to have plenty of the right puppy separation anxiety toys to help your Pom cope with all the time he spends alone.
-Some dogs love their favorite companion toy that helps as it helps him cope with separation anxiety.
+Some dogs love their favorite companion toy that helps them cope with separation anxiety.

-NOTE: See the ‘Care Items - Poms of All Ages,’ ‘Toys’ section for more information.
+NOTE: See the ‘Care Items – Poms of All Ages’ and ‘Toys’ sections for more information.

 Best Pomeranian Dog Separation Anxiety Toys